Understanding the mind’s activities: Citta Vṛtti

 Yoga Sutras I.2 Yogaḥ citta vṛtti nirodhah

-Yoga is channeling the activities of the mind in a single direction.
+Yoga is directing the activities of the mind in a single chosen direction.

 Most of us come to yoga because something in our life feels unsettled.
-Maybe the mind won't slow down.
-Maybe worry dominates and there is tension in the body.
+Maybe the mind won't slow down or worries dominate.
+We may have tension nervous energy in the body.
 Or maybe we sense that we are reacting to life rather than responding to it.
-The Yoga Sutras of Patañjali speak directly to this experience, and the second sūtra gives us an essential definition: Yoga is channeling the activities of the mind in a single direction.
+The Yoga Sutras of Patañjali speak directly to this experience, and the second sūtra gives us an essential definition: Yoga is directing the activities of the mind in a single direction.

 In the Viniyoga tradition passed down through Sri T. Krishnamacharya and his son TKV Desikachar, the word nirodha is understood not as suppression but as directing or channeling.
 Mr. Desikachar taught that nirodha describes a state in which the mind has moved so completely toward one area of focus that there is no room for distraction.
 It is absorption, not force.
 The mind becomes steady because it has been guided to and has found a direction.